 Data flows through the whole company and touches different departments.
-The documentation of the data chain is the effort of multi-disciplinary stakeholders from different departments across the whole enterprise.
-Therefore, the ability to share the information is of very importance.
+The documentation of the data chain is the effort of multi-disciplinary stakeholders from various departments across the whole enterprise.
+Therefore, the ability to share information is of very importance.

 Due to new regulations, updated information requirements come out quickly.
-The discovery and delivery of the corresponding new data remain a big issue for a lot of companies.
-The more data sources a company has the bigger the issue.
-The ability of a company to quickly react to new information & data requirements is one of the indicators of its maturity.
+The discovery and delivery of the corresponding new data remain a big issue for many companies.
+The more data sources a company has, the bigger the issue.
+The ability of a company to react quickly to new information & data requirements is one of the indicators of its maturity.

 Regulatory bodies and audit functions come up very often with the requirements to explain the origin of data and the transformation it has undergone.
 This is one of the most challenging tasks for a lot of companies.
 The business value of the documentation of the data chain will be proved best if information about data transformations is accessible and transparent.

-- The majority of the companies put a lot of effort into the documentation of the data chain.
+- Most companies put a lot of effort into documenting the data chain.